-- A statement from Bishop Rachel to all in our worshipping communities
+- A letter from Bishop Rachel to all in our worshipping communities

 Chaplain to the Bishop of Gloucester

 Senior Personal Secretary to the Bishop of Gloucester